walkswiththebear/ConsecutiveSequences/README.md

  - `minLength` is a js integer, and `minLength` >= 2.

  - `maxLength` is a js integer, and `maxLength` >= `minLength`.

 ***

+### `numberOfPermutationsWithAtLeastOneMaximalConsecutiveSequenceOfLengthGreaterThanOrEqualTo(numElements, minLength)`

+Returns the number of permutations of `numElements` elements that have at least one maximal consecutive sequence of length greater than or equal to `minLength`.
+Note that "having at least one maximal consecutive sequence of length greater than or equal to minLength" is equivalent to "having at least one consecutive sequence of length greater than or equal to minLength."
+The result type is bigInt.

+This algorithm is provided mainly as an example of how to write a selection condition.
+Also, this function demonstrates that it may take a little creativity to get the most out of the `minLength`/`maxLength` optimization that the selection condition offers.
+A straightforward implementation of this function would not be able to use that optimization.
+However, if one calculates the number of permutations that do *not* have any maximal consecutive sequences of length greater than or equal to the minimum length and then subtracts that from the number of all permutations, then the optimization can be applied.

+#### Preconditions:

+ - `numElements` is a js integer, and `numElements` >= 1.

+ - `minLength` is a js integer, and `minLength` >= 2.

+***